 Recently, and for the sixth time, the Society of Rural Physicians of Canada recognized the faculty with its Keith Award, given annually to a Canadian postgraduate medical program that has excelled in producing rural doctors.

-Memorial’s average for the years from 2007 to 2017 was 45 per cent; the national average was 22 per cent.
+Memorial’s average for the years from 2007-17 was 45 per cent; the national average was 22 per cent.

 The faculty also works hard at encouraging new physicians to practise in non-urban areas.